appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

-1. Enable inline editing by checking the **Editable** checkbox for the desired columns in the Table widget properties panel.

-2. Select **Single row**  from the **Update mode** property.
+1. Select **Single row**  from the **Update mode** property.
 This enables the **Save/Discard** column with Save and Discard buttons.

+2. Enable inline editing by checking the **Editable** checkbox for the desired columns in the Table widget properties panel.

-3. Create a new query that uses the `updatedRow` reference property to update the relevant data.
+3. Create a query using the `updatedRow` reference property to retrieve the updated data from the Table.

 <dd>

-_Example_: Suppose you want to modify the `name`  and `phone` field in a `users` database.
+_Example_: If you want to modify the `name`  and `phone` field in a `users` database.

 ```sql
 UPDATE users SET